oracle/dtrace-utils/llm/README.md

     -   In ChatGPT, Claude, or another interface that supports file context, click the “+” icon and upload `llms-dtrace-short.txt`.

-    -   The model will automatically ingest the reference and understand how to write runnable DTrace programs for Oracle Linux.
+    -   The model will automatically ingest the reference and understand how to write runnable DTrace programs for Linux DTrace environments.

 3.  **Start asking questions in natural language**